Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

-# The Management and Development Model: Design for Development and mMnagement
+# The Management and Development Model: Design for Development and Management

 The [figure below](#fig-bomos-activiteitendiagram) shows the Management and Development Model: a layered structure of subjects necessary for the development and management of an open standard.